Tutorialwork/ProfessionalBans-Webinterface/README.md

 # ProfessionalBans Webinterface
-NEW Webinterface for the Bansystem ProfessionalBans Reloaded!
+NEW (Fixed and better) Webinterface for the Bansystem ProfessionalBans Reloaded!

 # Table of contents